 What to Look For

-Chiang Mai is a bustling city which has developed with tourism in mind over the past decade.
+Chiang Mai is a busy city that has developed with tourism in mind over the past decade.
 Now, it is easier than ever to find accommodation in Chiang Mai.

 Best Neighborhoods

-Although there is a multitude of neighborhoods and districts to check out in Chiang Mai, most backpackers who visit the northern capital of Thailand like to stay in one of three areas.
+Although there are many neighborhoods and districts to explore in Chiang Mai, most backpackers visiting Thailand's northern capital prefer to stay in one of three areas.

 Old City, Riverside, or Night Bazaar

 Riverside offers a more tranquil experience than either of the other two districts.
-The Ping River can be beautiful, and along it is a plethora of waterfront bars, restaurants, and artisan shops.
+The Ping River can be beautiful, and many waterfront bars, restaurants, and artisan shops are along it.

-The Night Bazaar district offers the best shopping in town with its nightly markets buzzing with randomness.
+The Night Bazaar district offers the best shopping in town, with its nightly markets buzzing with randomness.
 Likewise, the area offers a wide array of accommodation options, too.
+Though not as lively as Niman across town, the nightlife isn't too shabby.

 Cost of Hostels

-When compared to other destinations in Thailand, this may seem a little steep, but your experience will likely be top-notch in Chiang Mai at any hostel you choose.
+Although this may seem a little steep compared to other destinations in Thailand, your experience will likely be top-notch in Chiang Mai at any hostel you choose.

 Best Hostels in Chiang Mai